 Businesses which become VAT registered must enter the MTD regime immediately upon registration.
 This obligation should be borne in mind when purchasing accounting systems for your business.

-MTD for businesses and landlords is now not due to come into effect until 6 April 2026.
+MTD for businesses and landlords will start to come into effect from 6 April 2026.